We Do Legal

 When should a business owner hire a solicitor in Sydney?

-Business owners should engage solicitors before signing significant commercial agreements, employing staff, entering leases, or acquiring business assets.
+Business owners should engage a business solicitor before signing significant commercial agreements, employing staff, entering leases, or acquiring business assets.
 The most critical intervention points occur before contractual commitments are made.
 Once agreements are signed, rectifying unfavourable terms requires renegotiation or litigation under contract law principles.
 Common situations requiring immediate legal advice include receiving supplier contracts with extended payment terms, hiring first employees and needing compliant employment contracts under Fair Work Act 2009, negotiating commercial property leases exceeding three-year terms, and acquiring existing businesses requiring due diligence on financial statements and operational liabilities.
 Business owners commonly make expensive mistakes without early legal guidance including signing contracts with ambiguous termination clauses, misclassifying employment relationships as contractor arrangements, agreeing to personal guarantees for business debts, and entering partnerships without formal shareholder agreements.
 Preventive legal review typically costs $1,500–$5,000 and prevents disputes that regularly consume $30,000–$150,000 in legal fees and lost business time.
-For information on legal obligations when operating businesses in NSW, visit the Australian Securities and Investments Commission at asic.gov.au.

 What should I look for when choosing a business solicitor in Sydney?